cnnrbrn/noroff-javascript-2-content/ca.md

 For instance, if you create a `Team` content type, each team might have a `name`, `nickname` and `yearEstablished` property.

+Submit your Strapi folder with your other code when delivering the project.

 You can also build your own API in any other technology as long as it is publicly hosted.

-Choosing appropriate variable and function names will form part of your assessment, as will proper and consistent formatting of your code.
+(The API only needs to be publicly hosted if you use a different framework or platform than Strapi).

 Level 1 is required.

 Level 2 and Level 3 are optional.
+If you attempt these levels please add a `README.md` file to your project that includes an admin username/email address and password that the markers can use to log in to your API.

+---

+Choosing appropriate variable and function names will form part of your assessment, as will proper and consistent formatting of your code.

 ## Level 1 Process